Here you will find suggestions for museums close to us.

 - Eric Carle Museum of Picture Book Art Two adults, four children Family coupon

-- Magic Wings Butterfly Conservatory & Gardens Card provides one Free adult admission for Paige patrons.
+- Magic Wings Butterfly Conservatory & Gardens Card provides Free adult admission for up to 3 Paige patrons.

 - New England Botanic Garden at Tower Hill.
-Half-price admission for two individuals with card.
+Half-price admission for up to 8 individuals with cards.
 You must book tickets online at www.nebg.org/planyourvisit

-- Worcester Art Museum Each Pass Program card may be used for up to 2 adults for 50% off the museum admission fee.
+- Worcester Art Museum Each Pass Program card may be used for 50% off the museum admission fee.
 Children 17 and under are free!
 Pass Card members may use the Museum’s library as a resource free of charge.